 Day 2: Entering the rabbit hole of the Icelandic Highlands

-In the morning we began our journey into the Icelandic Highlands, a largely uninhabited plateau in the island’s interior filled with ashen deserts and colorful volcanoes.
+In the morning we began our journey into the Icelandic Highlands, where most hiking in Iceland takes place.
+It’s a largely uninhabited plateau in the island’s interior filled with ashen deserts and colorful volcanoes.
 The Highlands are normally off limits to traffic for safety reasons, but our 4×4 glided over the barren terrain without a hitch.
 In Sigöldugljúfur, Iceland’s Valley of Tears, dozens of waterfalls pour out the walls of a small canyon.
 Black rocks, vibrant green moss and turquoise water weave into a tapestry of sights and sounds.